dasDaniel/svelte-table/example/README.md

-TODO: update docs, add more info
+# Examples

-App is served on http://localhost:5000
+run `npm run examples` to build and serve the examples folder

-IIFE example is on http://localhost:5000/iife_example.html
+Example app is served on http://localhost:5000